 A frequent hard stool can stretch the rectum and make it unable to contact.
 The result is that the piece of your tissue simply falls out of the anus.
 In many cases this condition requires surgery.

 Fissures are small cracks or tears in anus lining.
 This disorder makes bowel movements very painful.
 Some people start to avoid going to the toilet not to experience pain, but this only makes constipation worse.

 Chronic constipation leads to accumulation of old fecal matters that stick to the walls of the colon.
 You carry this poisonous waste material in your body that, in turn, ruins normal work of the digestive system.

 There is a variety of laxatives that can help to normalize stool motility.
 However, you should remember that this medication only relieves the symptoms but doesn’t cure chronic constipation.
 If you suffer from constipation or want to prevent it, we recommend:

 - Improve your diet.
-Avoid fast food, processed foods, refined sugar etc. Include more high fiber products such as broccoli, apples, raspberries, figs, pomegranate seeds, pears, lentils etc.
+Avoid fast food, processed foods, refined sugar etc. Include more high fibre products such as broccoli, apples, raspberries, figs, pomegranate seeds, pears, lentils etc.

 - Drink more fresh water

 - Get rid of fecal accumulations from your colon.
 The best way is to use colon hydrotherapy.
-This safe, not painful procedure, invented long time ago in Ancient Egypt, is performed with high quality medical equipment.
+This safe, not painful procedure, invented a long time ago in Ancient Egypt, is performed with high-quality medical equipment.
 Clean water will gently remove the waste material out of your colon.
 Colon cleansing will help better vitamin and nutrient absorption.
-Healthy clean colon is a key to a life without constipation and other health disorders.
+A healthy clean colon is a key to a life without constipation and other health disorders.